Points of Unity of the Libertarian Socialist Caucus

 Socialists should hold no illusions that the levers of state power can simply be put to work for socialist ends.
 We recognize, however, that strategic engagement with the state, including electoral politics, can help create revolutionary opportunities for the working class.
 But we understand that socialists who operate within the capitalist state are working behind enemy lines, and we organize with this fundamental reality in mind.
 DSA’s participation in bourgeois democracy poses the constant risk of co-optation and recuperation.

 As libertarian socialists, we believe in delegation, not representation.
 We owe obligations to each other as participants in a collective movement.
-Individuals entrusted with reflecting our values within bourgeois democratic systems should carry out the democratic will of DSA's members, rather than their own independent desires.
+Individuals entrusted with reflecting our values within bourgeois democratic systems should be bound in discipline to the democratic will of DSA's members, rather than their own independent desires.
 We must ensure that DSA’s endorsed elected officials are committed to using their positions to build DSA and other structures of independent working-class power.
 They must be deeply embedded in our organizing, in constant and transparent coordination with DSA’s elected leadership, and held subject to the oversight of DSA’s general membership.
-If DSA’s relationship with an elected official cannot meet these standards, or if undue influence by an elected official associated with DSA threatens to undermine the will of DSA’s membership, those ties should be severed.
+We must ensure they vote in accordance with DSA's platform and do not capitulate to the pressures of empire.
+If DSA’s relationship with an elected official cannot meet these standards, or if undue influence by an elected official associated with DSA threatens to undermine the will of DSA’s membership, those ties should be severed by the chapter membership, and by the national organization if the chapter is unable or unwilling to do so.
 Socialists in office must act as a fifth column within the capitalist state, not as instruments of the state against revolutionary socialism.

 “Neither total rejection nor complete recognition of the state is useful for the democratic efforts of civil society.
 The overcoming of the state, particularly the nation-state, is a long-term process.” -Abdullah Öcalan